 Look Out for Invasive Crab!

-The green crab is invading from the west coast and making its way to Alaska.
+The green crab is invading from the west coast and has recently reached Alaska.

 What is a green crab?